Boeing’s new ecoDemonstrator measures aircraft noise in the air and on ground

 Boeing and Etihad Airways have partnered to create the latest ecoDemonstrator, a new 787-10 Dreamliner built in South Carolina.

-One of the tests involve 214 microphones (circles connected with silver taping) on the fuselage that are an innovative way to measure sources of noise on the aircraft and how the aircraft noise interacts and propagates to the ground.
+One of the tests involves 214 microphones (those circles connected with silver taping) on the fuselage.
+These are an innovative way to measure sources of noise on the aircraft and how the aircraft noise interacts and propagates to the ground.

-The airframe noise tests are in partnership with NASA.
-An additional 1,000 microphones are being installed on the ground at the testing site in Glasgow, Montana.
-The microphone sensors are being installed at Boeing Field in Seattle.
+The airframe noise tests are being conducted in partnership with NASA.
+An additional 1,000 microphones will be deployed on the ground at the testing site in Glasgow, Montana.
+The plane’s microphone sensors are being installed at Boeing Field in Seattle.

+Another technology being tested utilizes an ultraviolet light tool that is designed to clear COVID 19 from the interior of airplanes.
+The new ecoDemonstrator, a new 787-10 Dreamliner built in South Carolina, is seen in the background.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.